danmasta/angular-google-maps/README.md

   <tr>
     <td><pre>auto-complete-results</pre></td>
     <td>Attribute</td>
     <td>Enables and defines the element to be used as the auto-complete results container.
 Utilizes an <code>ng-repeat</code> template to build out the list of search results.
-Default template is a very simple <code>&lt;li&gt;</code> element, but you can very easy override this template to create any structure and data combination using any data that is returned in the original json marker request.
-Any data returned is stored within the <code>data:</code> property of each marker.
+Default template is a very simple <code>&lt;li&gt;</code> element, but you can very easily override this template to create any structure and data combination you want by using the data that was returned in the original json marker request.
+Any information that was returned is stored within the <code>data:</code> property of each marker.
 So you can access any property by utilizing <code>{{data.whatever.property}}</code> format</td>
   </tr>
 </table>